Williamsport 4, Mifflinburg 3 (OT)

 MIFFLINBURG — Conner Poole scored his two goals in the first half of the HAC-crossover contest.
-Mifflinburg scored their first half goals via penalty kicks from Collin Dreese and Moses Knepp.
+Mifflinburg scored its first-half goals via penalty kicks from Collin Dreese and Moses Knepp.

-In overtime, Quentn Mazzantes kicked the game winning goal at the 3:18 mark to give Williamsport their first win of the season.
+In overtime, Quentn Mazzantes kicked the game-winning goal at the 3:18 mark to give Williamsport its first win of the season.

 Williamsport 4, Mifflinburg 3 (OT)